nikhilweee/nikhilweee.github.io/content/blog/023-house-hunt-nyc.md

 +++
-categories = ["Experiences"]
+categories = ['Experiences']
-date = "2022-07-15"
+date = '2022-07-15'
+slug = 'nyc-house-hunt'
-title = "House hunting in New York City" subtitle = "In the summer of '22 as a grad student" slug = "nyc-house-hunt"
+subtitle = "In the summer of '22 as a grad student" title = 'House hunting in New York City'
 +++

 Finding a house in the most populated city in the US is no easy feat.
 Imagine doing that at a time when property prices are soaring, and it gets even worse.
 I had the _pleasure_ of searching for a room in New York with an upper limit of $1500 at a time when the market was recovering back from super cheap COVID discounts.
 This post is a glimpse of what I learnt from my house hunting experience in the Summer of '22.